 Premier League: Brand overview

-Premier League is the association of the top 20 English soccer teams, the most famous of which is Manchester United, Liverpool, Chelsea, and Manchester City.
+Premier League is the association of the top 20 English soccer teams, the most famous of which are Manchester United, Liverpool, Chelsea, and Manchester City.
 Executive Director Richard Masters.
 The Premier League logo is the most famous and popular worldwide.

 Meaning and History